HANAND1979/opencvdatalab/README.md

 https://github.com/googledatalab/datalab/wiki/Getting-Started
 https://github.com/googledatalab/datalab/tree/master/containers/datalab

-In the above documentation, I really couldn't figure out:
-a. where is the $REPO that they are referring to?
-b.
-My requirement wasn't getting fulfilled by just doing a pip install opencv-python anyways
+Deploying OpenCV seemed to require lot more than installing packages.
+(If you know a more efficient way, please let me know !)

 (I did consider modifying run.sh - but it was getting too complex and time-consuming.
 Another option I wanted to try was modifying the startup script attached to the VM.
-Will experiment some other time !)
+Will experiment some other time !
+But given that installing OpenCV is quite time consuming, this doesn't appear to be an efficient option.)

 # About this Dockerfile